Skip to main content

 • Showcase.
 Highlight underutilized (but oh-so-valuable) features to relevant segments and see how product engagement changes within that segment.

-New User Activation to Boost Sales
+New User Activation to boost Sales

 • Convert more trial users to paying customers.
 Slice and dice your user data to figure out who needs an extra push.
 Tailor your campaigns to get them using your high-value features and get more customers over that finish line.